zachvalenta/jvns.ca/content/post/2017-07-05-linux-tracing-systems---how-they-fit-together.markdown

 Last week I went to Papers We Love and later me & Kamal hung out with
 [Suchakra](https://twitter.com/tuxology) at the [Ecole Polytechnique](http://www.dorsal.polymtl.ca/) (where LTTng comes from) and
 finally I think I understand how all these pieces fit together, more or less.
+There are still probably some mistakes in this post, please let me know what they are!
+(I'm b0rk on twitter).

-I'm actually going to leave strace out of this post (even though it's my favorite thing) because the overhead is so high -- in this post we're only going to talk about tracing systems that are relatively fast / low overhead.
+I'm going to leave strace out of this post (even though it's my favorite thing) because the overhead is so high -- in this post we're only going to talk about tracing systems that are relatively fast / low overhead.
+This post also isn't about sampling profilers at all (which is a whole other topic!).
+Just tracing.

-The thing I learned last week that helped me really understand better was -- you can split linux tracing systems into data sources (where the tracing data comes from), ways the data gets out of the kernel and into userspace (like "ftrace") and tracing frontends (the tool you use to actually collect the data).
+The thing I learned last week that helped me really understand was -- you can split linux tracing systems into **data sources** (where the tracing data comes from), **mechanisms for collecting data for those sources** (like "ftrace") and **tracing frontends** (the tool you actually interact with to collect/analyse data).
 In this post I'll talk about all these things:

 Data sources: